Sahara Desert

 White Desert

-White Desert Tours take visitors to one of the most interesting parts of the Sahara Desert.
+White Desert Tours takes visitors to one of the most interesting parts of the Sahara Desert.
 It was previously covered by the sea, then a savanna region rich in animals and plants, and now a desolate terrain dotted with an almost infinite amount of alien-like geological formations.
+The White Desert is a natural accumulation of chalk and limestone rocks eroded by desert winds and geological action over thousands of years.

 Wadi Al Hitan